-Peter Sarkisian has spent three decades working at the intersection of film and sculpture, merging the divergent disciplines in new ways to create a hybrid form of multimedia installation.
-Part moving image, part tactile experience, Sarkisian’s work functions in the space between form and perception, where the viewer’s senses break down and become open to wondrous new possibilities.
-His work often employs video projection mapped seamlessly onto familiar objects, thereby animating those objects in surreal or uncanny ways to create an experiential form of magical realism.
+Peter Sarkisian has spent three decades working at the intersection of film and sculpture, merging these divergent disciplines in new ways to create a hybrid form of multimedia installation.
+Part moving image, part tactile experience, Sarkisian’s work functions in the space between form and perception, where the viewer’s senses break down and become open to new possibilities.
+His work often employs video projection mapped seamlessly onto familiar objects, thereby animating those objects in surreal and uncanny ways to create an experiential form of magical realism.

-Grounded in the idea that video in it’s mainstream form is an experientially void medium, Sarkisian‘s work attempts to steer the world’s most influential instrument on a collision course with the viewer in order to introduce physiological experience to the viewing process.
+Grounded in the idea that video in it’s mainstream form is an experientially empty medium, Sarkisian‘s work attempts to steer the world’s most influential instrument on a collision course with the viewer in order to introduce physiological experience to the viewing process.
 He accomplishes this by creating audio/visual illusions that trap the viewer between conflicting interpretations, thereby forcing a state of self-awareness that is otherwise absent while watching television.

 If the filmmaker’s traditional goal is to distract viewers through the suspension of self-awareness, then Sarkisian’s goal is to create a sense of heightened self-awareness by engaging the viewer in constructed environments that blur the line between what is real and what is mediated.